Vanosz/Disciples2-ROTE-Editor-Releases/README.md

 ### ✅ Translations
 The editor's main menu language will be according to the internal language of the game.
-The tools or functions in English
+The tools or functions in English.
+The translations of the **MODS** could be broken, but it is just a description.
+Main functions are still available.

 ### ✅ Unit editing
 - Browse units and edit core stats: